Skip to main content

 September 11, 2019

-Generally speaking, most people who pursue a college education do so with the intention of completing their courses and graduating with a degree.
-As many people know, however, life rarely goes according to your original plans.
+Most people who pursue a college education do so with the intention of completing their courses and graduating with a degree, but life rarely goes according to your original plans.

 Financial, family, and personal circumstances can change unexpectedly, forcing some students to slow down the pursuit of their degrees or put their educational goals on hold indefinitely.
 If this has happened to you, you’re not alone.

-Fortunately, if you weren’t able to complete your degree as originally intended, you still have options should you decide you’d like to finish what you once started.
+Fortunately, if you weren’t able to complete your degree as originally intended, you still have options for returning to college.
 One such option is to enroll in a degree completion program.

 Explore Northeastern’s bachelor’s degree completion programs to find the right fit for you.

-If you already have college credits, enrolling in a bachelor’s completion program is the best way to finish your degree.
+If you already have college credits, enrolling in a bachelor’s completion program is the best way to finish your college degree online.
 It can offer you greater flexibility, motivation, and support toward graduating.

 A degree completion program is an academic program specifically designed for students who have started, but not finished, a four-year undergraduate degree.
-By accepting some or all of the credits that a student has already earned from their previous education, degree completion programs offer students a faster and often less expensive alternative to completing their degree.
+By maximizing your previously earned credits to fast-track your degree completion at a lower cost, your educational journey becomes both more efficient and economical.

-This path is very popular among working professionals concerned with work-life balance.
+Working professionals seeking work-life balance find this path incredibly beneficial.
 This is because it offers a quicker path to a degree that also offers substantial financial aid and merit-based scholarship programs to help with affordability.

 In addition to accepting students who have started and not finished a bachelor’s degree, some degree completion programs cater specifically to students who have already earned an associate degree, or offer college credits for previous work experience.